 f2b-sshd only if first IP gets banned in sshd jail.

-other useful tools for the web server
+important tools for the web server as virtual machine

 apt install open-vm-tools -y apt install dnsutils -y apt install net-tools -y